 One of the new features Amazon introduced with the Echo Show is Drop-In, which allows you to literally drop in on someone's Echo, Echo Dot, or Echo Show.
 When you drop in, you will immediately get an audio feed from that person's Echo device, and, in the case of the Show, you'll see a video feed after about 10 seconds.

 However, if you don't want someone popping in unannounced, and possibly catching you doing something you don't want people to see, you can easily disable this feature in the Alexa app on your smartphone.
 Here's how.

 1. Open the Alexa app on your smartphone, and select the Menu icon in the upper left.

 2. Select the Settings option at the bottom of the menu.

-3. Select the device for which you'd like to turn off Drop-In.
+3. Select "Device Settings."
+Then select the device for which you'd like to turn off Drop-In.

 6. You're all set.
-However, if you have more than one Echo device, you'll have to repeat steps 3-5 for each Echo.
+However, if you have more than one Echo device, you'll have to repeat steps 3-5 for each one.

 MORE: For more Alexa-related tips, tricks, and how-tos, check out our complete guide to Alexa.